wlgrd/ppk_api/README.md

 ### Features
 The main features of the **ppk_api** include:

- - Comparable functionality to the nRF Connect GUI
+ - Comparable functionality to the nRF Connect for Desktop GUI
  - Comma Separated Value (CSV) log files for both average and trigger buffer measurement data
  - Written in Python3 for easy integration with other CLI tools
  - Cross-platform support